petmakris/social-login/Readme.md

 # Register non existing user

-Trying to login with facebook, will result in **pre-filling** the registration form.
+Trying to login with Google, will result in **pre-filling** the registration form.
-Upon completion the user is registered.
+Upon finishing registration the user is created

 ![](google.gif)

 # Register existing user

-Trying to register with an email that already exists in the database the user accounts are merged
+Trying to register with an email that already exists in the database the user's account information is updated

 ![](facebook.gif)